2024

 This project will address the needs of soybean farmers who want to prevent current and future losses to insect pests.
 To prevent these losses we are conducting research and extension that focuses on the most important insect pests that farmers are facing- the soybean aphid and the soybean gall midge.
 The reason for focusing on these two is explained below.

 The conventional approach to preventing yield loss from insects is using insecticides.
-Previous funding from the Iowa Soybean Association has revealed the repeated use of pyrethroids (e.g., ?-cyhalothrin and bifenthrin) has resulted in resistance to them in the soybean aphid.
+Previous funding from the Iowa Soybean Association has revealed the repeated use of pyrethroids (e.g., lambda-cyhalothrin and bifenthrin) has resulted in resistance to them in the soybean aphid.
 Insecticide-resistant soybean aphids are found in southern Minnesota and northwestern Iowa.

 Our prior ISA-funded research found four mutations in the voltage-gated sodium channel (vgsc) gene in aphids collected from southern Minnesota and northwestern Iowa that are resistant to pyrethroids.
 These mutations change the vgsc protein targeted by pyrethroids, reducing the insecticides ability to kill aphids.
 This resulted in genetic markers that detect aphids with the vgsc mutations.
 Using these markers, we found that 82.7% of field-collected aphids in Iowa were resistant in both homozygous and heterozygous forms.